 Use an Image Compression plugin:

-This is another under utilized technique which is highly recommended for every WordPress users.
+This is another underutilized technique that is highly recommended for every WordPress user.

 ShortPixels is one such plugin that I use here at ShoutMeLoud which works out of the box.